 Australia is an hereditary constitutional monarchy with its sovereignty invested in the person of the reigning sovereign and is entirely independent and self-governing.
 Its system of parliamentary government, modelled on that of the United Kingdom, is comprehensively integrated within the Australian constitution.

 Day to day government is carried out at Commonwealth level through the House of Representatives (lower house) and the Senate (upper house).
 The leader of the democratically elected major political party is the Prime Minister.
-The Leader of Her Majesty’s Opposition represents the main opposition.
+The Leader of His Majesty’s Opposition represents the main opposition.
 Parliamentary arrangements in the States varies but the same principles apply i.e. there is a governing party and an opposition party and also representatives of other political groups who have been elected.

 All parliamentary or judicial business, at State or Commonwealth level is carried out in the Sovereign’s name.
 The system of constitutional (parliamentary) monarchy is always carried out in such a manner as this ensures that no political group can ever grasp absolute power.
 Politicians must take an Oath of Allegiance to the Sovereign and by so doing the politicians are confronted by the fact that there is a higher authority and that authority is in fact the people represented by the Sovereign.
-The very fact of the Sovereign’s existence - no matter where She may be - is guarantee of good order and governance.
+The very fact of the Sovereign’s existence - no matter where he may be - is guarantee of good order and governance.

-It is a matter of interest that certain individuals and groups of individuals have suggested that governing ‘in the people’s name’ is to be preferred to that of ‘in the name of the Queen’.
+It is a matter of interest that certain individuals and groups of individuals have suggested that governing ‘in the people’s name’ is to be preferred to that of ‘in the name of the King’.
 This is a ridiculous argument.
 ‘The Australian people’ is a body of millions of people of differing views on everything with no common purpose at all.
 To swear an oath to ‘the people’ has no rational sense.
 To swear an oath to an experienced, a-political and disinterested single monarch for the natural course of the monarch’s life makes much sense indeed.

 Do you like this page?